Paolo Ghiglione

-Paolo Ghiglione (born 2 February 1997) is an Italian professional footballer who plays as right winger for club Padova on loan from Salernitana.
+Paolo Ghiglione (born 2 February 1997) is an Italian professional footballer who plays as a right winger for club Salernitana.

 Club career

 Early career

 Born in 1997, Ghiglione started his football career with Derthona, playing for their youth teams until 2007.
 In August 2007, he moved to the youth academy of AC Milan and he was loaned to Pavia for six months from January to June 2012.
 In August 2012, he finally transferred to the youth academy of Genoa.

 Genoa

 In 2015, Ghiglione was called up to the Genoa first team.
 He was named on the bench several times from 2015 to 2016, but he did not play any games.

 SPAL (loan)

 On 1 July 2016, SPAL announced that Ghiglione was loaned to them until the end of 2016/17 Season.
 On 5 November 2016, he made his professional league debut against Novara at Stadio Silvio Piola in the Serie B, starting the game and playing until he was substituted after 71 minutes.